Game Day Nutrition [Ultimate Athlete Guide]

 Breakfast is the most important meal of the day, especially for athletes if they have a full day of eating before their competition.
 One of the biggest nutrition related mistakes an athlete makes is skipping breakfast.
 (1)

-Since athletes have an increased energy need, they should eat energy rich and nutrient dense foods.
+Since you have an increased energy need, they should eat energy rich and nutrient dense foods.
 Start off the morning with a combination of high carbohydrates, moderate protein and healthy fat.

 Good game day nutrition breakfast suggestions